DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 manual on how to pick up others, to Plato’s *Symposium* and its origin in tight-bonded relationships and hesitant love -- choosing one shortly after the other, even if they were not necessarily accepted in their eras.
-The Internet and dating sites have allowed us to opt for the sentimental-sexual model of interchangeability and ‘getting around,’ but only for a certain time.
-Despite the cynics and those who’ve been disappointed, a lot of singles on the Internet are convinced that a special person is hidden just behind a screen and that they will finally be in contact, like the androgynous couples of Plato.
+The internet and dating sites have allowed us to opt for the sentimental-sexual model of interchangeability and ‘getting around,’ but only for a certain time.
+Despite the cynics and those who’ve been disappointed, a lot of singles on the internet are convinced that a special person is hidden just behind a screen and that they will finally be in contact, like the androgynous couples of Plato.
 We finally see that the liberal ideology that we find on dating sites is